0-don/code-collector-vscode/README.md

 1. Open any TypeScript or JavaScript file
 2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
-3. Type "Gather Import Context"
+3. Type "Code Collect"
 4. Press Enter

 ### Context Menu

 1. Right-click on any TypeScript or JavaScript file in the Explorer or Editor
-2. Select "Gather Import Context"
+2. Select "Code Collect"

 ### Keyboard Shortcut